monstercat/arp/README.md

 Each *Test Suite* has it's own data store that the tests can read and write variables to.
 Variables are read using `@{myVarName}` notation, and are written using the `storeAs` property on your field validator.

-Variables can only be read in the following test fields:
+Variables can only be referenced in the following test fields:
 * input
 * headers
 * route
+* validation `matches` fields as strings

 For example, if we wanted to store the ID  of FooBar from the sample test to use in a subsequent GET call.
 Our test would look like: